greggman/image-grid/README.md

 ## Usage

 *   Click an image to view it.
-*   Click again to close.
+*   Click X to close.
 *   Click on left of window to go to previous image (or press `⇦` or left shift)
 *   Click on right of window to go to next image (or press `⇨` or left ctrl)
 *   Click on stretch icon to cycle between the following (or press `.` or `z`)